pfyeh1/treat-location-notes/README.md

 A lightweight, serverless Python API that uses Apple iOS Shortcuts and Google Gemini AI to log and track hidden objects (like treats) in real-time.
 Project integrates iOS shortcuts, backend logic, and NLP processing (Gemini) to turn turn unstructured voice or text inputs into structured data logs in iOS notes.

+## To Run
+For now, the app is optimized to run inside Replit.
+Deploying to production requires changes to parts of the code.

 ---

 ## Architecture Overview